This course is only offered offshore. It is available in Hong Kong. The language of tuition is English.

 Students complete coursework subjects and an independent engineering graduate project totalling 48 credit points, after credit recognition has been applied.
 The project component is typically undertaken in the last session of study.

-Part time, block and distance
+Part time, standard

 Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.